 Everyone dreams once in a while for a year-long vacation, to relax on tropical beaches or visit stunning exotic places.
 But, in reality, long term travel is far from this idilic image.
-Actually, long term travel is not an actual vacation, especially when you have a young kid with you.
+Actually, long term travel is awesome, but it is not an actual vacation, especially when you have a young kid with you.

 People rarely talk about this but, despite the fact that you are “just traveling on a long holiday”, being month after month on the move with your family has its downside too: